espretto/stryng/README.md

 - every function is available as both
   - static function for functional programming
   - instance method for object oriented programming
-- (im-)mutability of Stryng instances
+- opt for (im-)mutable of Stryng instances
 - seemless integration by overriding `toString` and `valueOf` on Stryng's prototype
 - spec-like failproof type casting mechanisms and default values to prevent unexpected results